View Catherine Hutchinson's Obituary on coloradoan.com and share memories

 Survivors include her husband, Douglas Hutchinson, her four children Cynthia Tucker of Arvada, Christopher Hutchinson of Fort Collins, Elizabeth Hutchinson of Fort Collins, and Tad Hutchinson of Loveland, and twelve grandchildren.

-A private family funeral service will be held on Tuesday, April 23, and a public Celebration of Life event will be held from 4:00-7:00 pm on Friday, April 26, at the Lincoln Center, Canyon West Room.
+A Celebration of Life open house will be held from 4:00-7:00 pm on Friday, April 26, at the Lincoln Center, Canyon West Room—with music and presentations at 4:30 pm.
 Please come join the family in remembering the amazing person Cathy was and the impact she made on so many lives in our community.

 In lieu of flowers, please donate to the Matthews House for art supplies for children, and to Pathways Hospice whose amazing staff served Cathy and her family so well during her last days.